Support Our Mission

 Gardner Stratton

 Studio founders, Matthew Bretschneider and Stefanie Resnick, trained together as actors with Christopher Bayes, Head of Physical Theater for Yale School of Drama, Founder of Pandemonium Studio, and master of clown and commedia dell’arte.
-Matthew and Stefanie adapted concepts based in physical acting pedagogy to create developmentally appropriate curriculum for children ages 5-10.
-The curriculum emphasizes the health benefits of laughter as students engage with concepts that promote empathy, compassion, self-awareness empowerment, and skills for performing arts.
+Matthew & Stefanie adapted concepts based in physical acting pedagogy to create developmentally appropriate curriculum for children ages 5-10.
+The curriculum emphasizes the health benefits of laughter as students engage with concepts that promote empathy, compassion, self-awareness empowerment & performing arts skills.

 Our nonprofit organization now serves over 500 children annually through summer camps, weekend classes, workshops for adults in Boston and Providence, partnerships with schools, theater companies, and other nonprofit organizations, and after-school programs across Rhode Island